Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 This is a website created to help small and big churches have good worship songs.

-If a church doesn’t have a complete band they can add the multitracks to their live performances to sound like a full band.
+If a church doesn’t have a complete band, they can add multitracks to their live performances to sound like a full band.

-So, you can use the multitracks for improving your mixing skills, including live mixing as well.
+So, you can use the multitracks to improve your mixing skills, including live mixing as well.

-In most cases though, you’ll find stems rather than multitracks especially for drums, I’ve never seen a song with individual drum sounds on the site.
+In most cases, you’ll find stems rather than multitracks, especially for drums; I’ve never seen a song with individual drum sounds on the site.

 https://www.multitracks.com/sessions